LG G6: Three Big Reasons The Upcoming Flagship Will Be A Great Buy

 A Durable, No-Nonsense Design

 With the impending release of the Galaxy S8 and the iPhone 8 later this year, the world of flagship smartphones appears to be rooted in flashy designs and features that are mostly for show.
 These include the iPhone 8’s lack of a 3.5mm headphone jack and the Galaxy S8’s awkward placement of its fingerprint sensor.
 The LG G6, however, is not like these smartphones.
-If rumors recent renders and leaks are accurate, LG’s upcoming device would feature one of the most sensible designs among flagship smartphones in recent years.
+If rumors of recent renders and leaks are accurate, LG’s upcoming device would feature one of the most sensible designs among flagship smartphones in recent years.

 This includes a no-nonsense frame that appears durable and sleek at the same time.
 Leaks show the LG G6 to have all the connectors that it needs to have, such as a 3.5mm headphone jack and a USB Type-C port, and its relatively thick frame invokes strength and durability.
 The LG G6 is even speculated to feature heat pipes to prevent the smartphone from heating up too much.
 Placed side-by-side with renders of the Galaxy S8, the LG G6 looks a lot tougher, even more professional, than its rival.